IgniteUI/igniteui-docfx/en/components/material_icons_extended.md

 ---

 ## Material Icons Extended
-<p class="highlight">The Ignite UI for Angular provides a nice set of icons that extends the material icon set</p>
+<p class="highlight">The Ignite UI Material Icons Extended is a subset of icons that extends the material icon set by Google.</p>

 ### Demo
 <div class="sample-container loading" style="height: 750px">